-While visiting the Rockie Mountains of Alberta my path crossed with that of Norman Doidge, an eminent Canadian psychiatrist, neuroplastician and author.
-It was 27th October 2016 and on that night only the documentary ‘The Brain’s Way of Healing’, from Doidge’s book of the same title, was screened by The Nature of Things on CBC.
+While visiting the Rockie Mountains of Alberta, my path crossed with that of Norman Doidge, an eminent Canadian psychiatrist, neuroplastician, and author.
+It was 27th October 2016 and on that night only the documentary The Brain’s Way of Healing, from Doidge’s book of the same title, was screened by The Nature of Things on CBC.
 I saw it; then I read it.
 Then I bought it for others and told still more people to buy it.

-I wondered if perhaps I had inadvertently become Doidge’s informal ‘UK agent’ in my desire to share the view I saw opening through the windows and doors of his pages.
+I wondered if perhaps I had inadvertently become Doidge’s informal ‘UK agent’ in my desire to share the view that I saw opening through the windows and doors of his pages.
 Hopeful openings of healing and wholeness, of neuroplasticity and a brain that changes itself via a balancing act of the two branches of the autonomic nervous system rather than waging an endless and fearful war with self.

-Being hypersensitive to threat and living on the edge of anxiety induces a near constant sympathetic response of, the now popularly known ‘fight, flight and freeze’.
+Being hypersensitive to threat and living on the edge of anxiety induces a near-constant sympathetic response of, the now popularly known ‘fight, flight and freeze’.
 Healing doesn’t happen in that mode but detrimental immune reactions, traumatic stress and insult to injury do – ironically all in the name of survival.

 So how does all that work?
-‘The Brain’s Way of Healing’ uniquely utilises the energy that it once focused on fight and resistance to pain, or perceived threat, to focus on awareness and healing in a dynamic and gentle way, aided by the non-invasive energy sources around us: light, sound, vibration, and movement.
+The Brain’s Way of Healing uniquely utilises the energy that it once focused on fight and resistance to pain, or perceived threat, to focus on awareness and healing in a dynamic and gentle way, aided by the non-invasive energy sources around us: light, sound, vibration, and movement.

-That is to say, in Doidge’s words, that ‘repeated mental experience leads to structural changes in the brain neurons that process that experience making the synaptic connections between those neurons stronger’ – or weaker via the use-it-or-lose-it phenomenon.
+That is to say, in Doidge’s words, that ‘repeated mental experience leads to structural changes in the brain neurons that process that experience, making the synaptic connections between those neurons stronger’ – or weaker via the use-it-or-lose-it phenomenon.
 In this converse way, unlimited possibilities lie in the fact that neurons that fire apart, wire apart.

-What hopeful words about a process that cooperatively includes and empowers the client to actively use their body and its senses to feel their pain and not respond in terror but seek to be soothed, healed and restored.
-Not restored in a fixed way but in a fluidly balanced homeostatic way where awareness can exist between emotions, thoughts and actions enabling the brain and body to respond in sync with varying situations.
+What hopeful words about a process that cooperatively includes and empowers the client to actively use their body and its senses to feel their pain and not respond in terror but seek to be soothed, healed, and restored.
+Not restored in a fixed way but in a fluidly balanced homeostatic way where awareness can exist between emotions, thoughts, and actions enabling the brain and body to respond in sync with varying situations.

-What could be a more important message for my client group given that parents, and caregivers, are the key creators of the environmental energy that is received by the young developing brains they are responsible for?
+What could be a more important message for my client group given that parents and caregivers are the key creators of the environmental energy that is received by the young developing brains they are responsible for?
 A flippant adage I heard once about parenting comes to mind: ‘The good news is you set the tone.
 The bad news is you set the tone’.

-Now that we know the brain is a plastic, experiential and cultural organ let us hold on to that knowledge with open minds and open hearts, within safe and open spaces.
-Together, we can work to promote and support brain health, growth and restoration rather than continual defence from danger and fear of fear.
+Now that we know the brain is a plastic, experiential, and cultural organ, let us hold on to that knowledge with open minds and open hearts, within safe and open spaces.
+Together, we can work to promote and support brain health, growth, and restoration rather than the continual defence from danger and fear of fear.